 Better still, make your own.
 Mincemeat is usually better if it has time to mature for a while, so it can be made well in advance, before all the other pre-Christmas jobs eat up your spare time.
 You can find two mincemeat recipes - a very traditional one from Mrs Beeton and a lighter, fat-free version from Rose Elliot - on this page.

-I prefer my pies in melting shortcrust pastry, but have come across a few flaky pastry versions over the years - including a marvellous cake made from layers of crisp filo pastry filled with mincemeat.
+I prefer my pies in buttery, crumbly shortcrust pastry, but have come across a few flaky pastry versions over the years - including a marvellous cake made from layers of crisp filo pastry filled with mincemeat.
 Served with cinnamon ice cream, that one was quite spectacular.

 For the pastry, rub together: